kamrulislamtushar/kamrulislamtushar/README.md

-Experienced Software Developer with a demonstrated history of working in the web-based software industry.
+Experienced Software Developer with a demonstrated history of working in the web-based software industry for about 5 years.
 Skilled in SPRING Boot, Angular, Laravel, jQuery, RDBMS, GIT.
 Strong software engineering knowledge with a Bachelor’s Degree focused in Computer Science & Engineering from United International University.

-Tech stacks that I have interest in and work with.
+Tech stacks that I have interests in and work with.

 ✨ Spring Boot
 ✨ Angular